 This Act permits a plan to set forth the terms and conditions of a transaction.
 A domestic entity may thus choose to grant optional appraisal rights as part of the terms of a transaction in circumstances where appraisal rights would not be available under this section.
-It was not considered necessary to confirm the possibility of so-called "The Act also allows for contractual appraisal rights to be granted to interest holders so long as such contractual rights do not reduce or diminish the appraisal rights of the interest holders as otherwise provided to such interest holders under organic law or under the organic rules of the entity."
+It was not considered necessary to confirm the possibility of so-called "contractual appraisal rights."
 Cf. 6 Del.
 Code §§ 15-120 (general partnerships), 17-212 (limited partnerships), and 18-210 (limited liability companies) which validate contractual appraisal rights.

-[SECTION 110.
+ISECTION 110.
 EXCLUDED ENTITIES AND TRANSACTIONS.

-(a) The following entities may not participate in a transaction under this
+- (a) The following entities may not participate in a transaction under this [Act]:

-[Act]:
+- (1)

+- (2)

-(b) This [Act] may not be used to effect a transaction that:
+- (b) This [Act] may not be used to effect a transaction that:

+- (1)

+- (2)

+- (3)